EsraK1/Acebook-OVO/README.md

   ; npm start
   ```

-You should now be able to open your browser and go to `http://localhost:3000/signup` to create a new user.
+You should now be able to open your browser and go to `http://localhost:3000/` to view our welcome page.
+You should sign in to view the main feed and create posts.

-Then, after signing up, you should be able to log in by going to `http://localhost:3000/login`.

-After logging in, you won't see much but you can create posts using PostMan and they shoud then show up in the browser if you refresh the page.

 ### Testing